Incorporating Geo-Diverse Knowledge into Prompting for Increased Geographical Robustness in Object Recognition: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} \textit{DollarStreet} \cite{NEURIPS2022_5474d9d4} has 38,479 images of household objects across regions (Africa, Americas - South/Central/North, Asia, Europe) and various incomes.
-The classes may represent abstract concepts (\eg \textit{most loved toys}), so we narrow focus to 95 object classes (23,114 images).
-We merge especially close categories (\textit{light sources by bed/in living room}) and ignore multi-label examples.
+\textbf{Datasets.} We use \textit{DollarStreet} \cite{NEURIPS2022_5474d9d4}, which has 38,479 images of household objects across regions (Africa, South/Central/North America, Asia, Europe) and incomes.
+The classes may represent abstract concepts (\eg \textit{most loved toys}), so we narrow focus to 95 object classes.
+We merge especially close categories (\textit{light sources by bed/in living room}) and ignore multi-label examples, resulting in 23,114 total images.
 For zero-shot inference, the entire set is used.
-For training, source is Europe, and target is Americas, Asia, Africa.
-The source uses a train-val-test split of 64\%-16\%-20\% (stratified based on class); evaluation is on all data from target continents.
-To set up $\boldsymbol{k}_c^{tgt}$, the 49 target countries make up $\mathcal{G}_t$. \textit{GeoNet} \cite{kalluri2023geonet} contains three benchmarks including GeoImNet, comprised of 171,692 images across 600 object categories from the USA (source) and 78,358 images from the same number of categories in Asia (target).
+For training, the source is Europe, and the target is Americas, Asia, and Africa.
+20\% of source data, stratified based on class proportions, is heldout for testing; target evaluation is on all data from target continents.
+To set up $\boldsymbol{k}_c^{tgt}$, the 49 target countries in DollarStreet make up $\mathcal{G}_t$.
+We also use the GeoImNet benchmark of \textit{GeoNet} \cite{kalluri2023geonet}, comprised of 171,692 images across 600 objects from the USA (source) and 78,358 images across the same number in Asia (target).
 We use existing train-test splits for soft prompt training.
-To set up $\boldsymbol{k}_c^{tgt}$, given the relatively large number of categories and inference costs of \textit{davinci-003}, $\mathcal{G}_t$ is set to contain the top 10 most frequently represented countries in Asia.
+For GeoNet, given the relatively large number of categories and inference costs of \textit{davinci-003}, $\boldsymbol{k}_c^{tgt}$ and $\mathcal{G}_t$ use the top 10 most frequent countries in the GeoNet set.